A man harvests coffee in the Santa Clara district in Rio de Janeiro state, Brazil. The country faces a 50% tariff on exports to the United States.

 “(Coffee is) kind of considered an affordable luxury.
 While it might go from $3 a cup to $3.50 a cup, that may not be enough in downtown DC to cause somebody to change their consumption habits,” he added.

-Chris Vigilante, proprietor of Vigilante Coffee Company, which has two places in California and Maryland, stated a mean pound of coffee has gone up from about $4 to as a lot as $6.
-And a 12-ounce bag of beans may enhance by 50 cents to $1 for clients, he stated.
+Chris Vigilante, proprietor of Vigilante Coffee Company, which has two areas in California and Maryland, stated a mean pound of coffee has gone up from about $4 to as a lot as $6.
+And a 12-ounce bag of beans might enhance by 50 cents to $1 for prospects, he stated.

-Vigilante imports a lot of its coffee from Brazil, and different beans come from international locations together with Indonesia, Ethiopia and Colombia.
-Amid federal layoffs and different pressures affecting DC residents, he stated Vigilante Coffee Company has thought of importing coffee from different international locations to “diversify our offerings and keep certain price points for our customer base.”
+Vigilante imports a lot of its coffee from Brazil, and different beans come from nations together with Indonesia, Ethiopia and Colombia.
+Amid federal layoffs and different pressures affecting DC residents, he stated Vigilante Coffee Company has thought of importing coffee from different nations to “diversify our offerings and keep certain price points for our customer base.”

 Despite value will increase, Vigilante stated he’s optimistic that there are nonetheless methods “folks can continue to enjoy great specialty coffee (that) works for their wallet.”